RainingComputers/Flowmium/examples/deployment/README.md

 ## For production

 You can use `kubernetes.yaml` in this example folder for deploying flowmium **but replace the postgres and minio deployments with other helm charts**.
+Flowmium is also not designed to be run as multiple instances or replicas.
 You may also want to configure the server by setting following environment variables

 | Name                    | Description                                                                  | Example                                           |
 | ----------------------- | ---------------------------------------------------------------------------- | ------------------------------------------------- |